 Hunting

-Where to Aim on a Turkey
+Where to Aim at a Turkey

 Turkey Hunting Shot Placement

-How To Aim At A Turkey
+How to Aim at A Turkey

 Shotgun vs. Archery

-Where Are The Vitals
+Where Are the Vitals?

 Written by Kyle Barefield of All Things Hunting on CarbonTV